Who to Bring Wedding Dress Shopping, and Tips for Your Appointment

 Molly Rebenski, manager of White Bridal Boutiques, provides insight into all things wedding dress shopping, from what to wear to who you should bring along for your appointment.

 Picture this: the love of your life pops the question, and you’re ecstatic.
 The proposal was nothing short of perfect.
 This is the best day of your life!

 On the other side of your post-engagement bliss, however, looms some pretty major decisions to make before your big day.
 When will you get married?
 Where will you tie the knot?

 What are you going to wear?
 How should you even begin?
-Fear not – with professional advice from Molly of White of Raleigh, we’ve put together a complete guide of what to expect and how to prepare for when you go wedding dress shopping.
+Fear not – with professional advice from Molly of White Bridal Boutiques, we’ve put together a complete guide of what to expect and how to prepare for when you go wedding dress shopping.

 Booking Your Dress Shopping Appointment

 The last thing you want to do before your wedding is stress over your dress’s arrival.
 To avoid coming down to the wire, Molly suggests booking your wedding dress appointment 10-12 months in advance of your big day.
 Leaving plenty of wiggle room allows several months for alterations to make sure that your gown is the perfect fit and tailored just for you.

 Wondering what to bring wedding dress shopping?
 This day is all about being comfortable and making the choices that suit you best.
 Come as you are!
 Bring your most authentic self.
 Don’t go overboard trying on every dress your entourage wants to see.
 If you normally wear minimal makeup or a natural hairstyle, then you should do the same on the day of your dress shopping appointment.
 On the flip side, if you’re a full-face of makeup and perfected hairstyle kind of person, wear exactly that!